valentinusdelvin/cinemania-mantap/README.md

-# 🎥 Cinemania - Cinema Booking System
+# 🎥 Cinemania - Simple Cinema Booking System

 ## 📑 Description
 Cinemania is a simple desktop-based Cinema Booking System application built using **Java**, **SQLite**, and **Swing GUI**.
 The system allows users to register bookings for films, while administrators can manage the film list and view booking data.